 The Power Of Positive Thinking

-If you are suffering from persecutory delusions, please know that you are not at fault.
-Sometimes, blaming ourselves can be so tempting, but you should not do this.
-You are stronger than any delusion or obstacle, and you will overcome this.
-Please do not be afraid to seek out professional assistance or guidance.
-Psychotherapy, psychopharmacology, and cognitive therapy are some excellent forms of treatment to help you feel better about yourself and the world around you.
+If you are experiencing persecutory delusions, it's not your fault.
+Sometimes, blaming ourselves can be tempting.
+It’s better to treat yourself with kindness.
+You are stronger than any delusion or obstacle.
+It’s also important to seek out professional assistance or guidance.
+Psychotherapy and cognitive therapy, whether with an in-person or online counselor, are excellent forms of treatment to help you feel better about yourself and the world around you.

 Cognitive behavioral therapy (CBT) has been overwhelmingly shown to treat persecutory delusions and other forms of psychosis.
 Researchers have even begun to develop virtual reality (VR) supplementary programs to further enhance the effects of CBT.
 In a recent study, those who received CBT showed significantly less worry, fewer or no delusions, and overall improvement.
 These effects held again for a follow up after 24 weeks.
 It may be some time before VR CBT is available for those with persecutory delusions.
 Until then, online therapy is at your disposal.
 CBT has been repeatedly shown to work just as well online as when it is delivered in-person.

 If you are experiencing symptoms of psychosis, please do not hesitate to reach out to BetterHelp.
 Our team of caring, licensed professionals can meet with you in the comfort of your own home and at a time that works best for you.
 They are here to help you manage your delusions and learn tools to deal with them.
 Take a look at the following counselor reviews to see how they have helped others experiencing similar issues.